Max Bryant: Domestic career

 Bryant was in the Cricket Australia XI squad for the 2017–18 JLT One-Day Cup.
 He made his List A debut in Cricket Australia XI's victory over South Australia, but he only scored one run and did not bowl.
 He played again in their second match, top-scoring for the side with 60 runs against Queensland in a losing effort.
 He registered his highest score for the tournament against New South Wales, reaching 89 runs off just 61 balls, also in a loss.
 His form was good enough that he did not miss a match for Cricket Australia XI and finished the tournament with a total of 168 runs with a strike rate over 100.

 He made his Twenty20 debut for Brisbane Heat in the 2018–19 Big Bash League season on 19 December 2018.
 He made his first-class debut on 24 February 2020, for Queensland in the 2019–20 Sheffield Shield season.
+In 2024 he won his first ever Big Bash League title in 2023-2024 season where he scored 29 off 19 balls.